ibm-cloud-docs/Cloudant/api/cloudant_query.md

 `false`    | Create the index as global.  | Can be used in any database.
 {: caption="Table 6.
 The partitioned field values" caption-side="top"}

-The default follows the <code>partitioned</code> setting for the database:
+The default follows the `partitioned` setting for the database:

 Database is partitioned | Default `partitioned` value | Allowed values
 ---------|----------|---------